Priyashbhugra/yolact/README.md

 # yolact

- This is the code for our papers: - [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689)
+ This is the code from the papers: - [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689)

+ I have used code from https://github.com/dbolya/yolact.git